Home » Email Sign-off Considerations Including Examples

 Sign-off In Line with Context

-And that is the dilemma we all face when writing and closing our emails—using our discretion to determine the best words to relay the exact tone and intent with clarity to avoid misunderstandings.
-And to make sure that our sincerity is what is relayed.
+That is the dilemma we all face when writing and closing our emails—using our discretion to determine the best words to convey the exact tone and intent with clarity to avoid misunderstandings and ensure our sincerity is conveyed.

 From how you open your email via salutation to the content and then the sign-off, each part of your email is a component that contributes to the overall interpretation of your message.

-The truth is many onliners are not clear communicators.
+The truth is that many online users are not clear communicators.
 That is why working on your online communications is so important.
 Just a mere century ago, people wrote letters daily.
 This meant choosing their words carefully and thoughtfully to communicate the emotion and intent of their writings.

-Fast forward to this century, and many emails appear to be written by someone who didn’t make it out of grade school.
-And still, even after email became mainstream, many have yet to hone their writing skills.
+Fast-forward to this century, many emails appear to have been written by people who didn’t make it out of grade school.
+Even after email became mainstream, many have yet to hone their writing skills.

 The above examples are not the end-all-be-all either.
 For example, your sign-off isn’t exclusively the words above your name separated by a comma.
 You can also use phrases that reflect the purpose of and close your email.